Maths at The Magna Carta School has had great success over recent years by challenging all students to have an "I Can Do Maths!" attitude.

 In order to aid their development, opportunities are provided within the department for students to take part in UKMT National Competitions and local school competitions.
 Maths Week is also a planned yearly event, which sees students participate in a variety of lessons relating to money and finance, as well as more cross curricular related activities with a maths theme.

 Throughout the school, the pupils learn through a combination of class teaching, group activities, as well as exercises from text books and worksheets.
-Each student completes three assessments per year to monitor their progress and also to inform future planning.
+Assessments are planned throughout the year to monitor their progress and also to inform future planning.
 Students are encouraged to identify their strengths and weaknesses and plan their own personal time to improve upon their skills.
+An outline of the topics covered and student assessment dates for 2017-18 can be found in the documents below.

 We hope that the challenge and support provided to our students allows them to be confident with numbers and as problem solvers for the next stage of their journey.